 - Your home’s construction (wood frame vs. masonry)

 - Proximity to wet or dry fire hydrants

 - Personal risk management devices such as central station alarms and automatic generators

 - Home’s use – Full time personal vs. Seasonal with or without caretaker

 - The insured value of personal property and contents

 Homeowners should focus on what it would cost to rebuild their home.
-According to numerous sources including the Insurance Information Institute and Marshall & Swift/Boeckh, a leading provider of building cost information (http://www.msbinfo.com/Company/News/55), the majority of homes in the U.S. are underinsured by approximately 20%.
-As a result, when a loss is incurred the impact can be devastating.
-Statistics also suggest that 7 out of 100 policy holders have a claim each year.
-Think about this – if you are part of the 60% that are 20% underinsured and your home’s insured value is $2 million, its replacement cost would be $2.5 million and you have a $500,000 out-of-pocket underinsured exposure.
-This could be devastating!
+According to numerous sources, including the Insurance Information Institute and Marshall & Swift/Boeckh, a leading provider of building cost information, the majority of homes in the U.S. are underinsured by approximately 20%.
+As a result, when a loss is incurred, the impact can be devastating.
+Statistics also suggest that seven out of 100 insurance policyholders have a claim each year.
+Think about this – if you are part of the 60% that are 20% underinsured, and your home’s insured value is $2 million, its replacement cost would be $2.5 million.
+You would have a $500,000 out-of-pocket underinsured exposure, which could be devastating!

-So, it is extremely important to understand what replacement cost is, how it is determined and how your policy will respond.
-Homeowners should focus on what it would cost to rebuild their home today and work with their agent to find other ways to reduce costs rather than arbitrarily reduce the limit because of comparable sales.
+So, it is extremely important to understand what replacement cost insurance is, how it is determined, and how your policy will respond.
+Luxury homeowners should focus on what it would cost to rebuild their home today and work with their affluent insurance agent to find other ways to reduce costs rather than arbitrarily reduce the limit because of comparable sales.